Homemade Basil Pesto with a Twist

-How to make the best homemade basil pesto!
-Nothing tastes better than this recipe full of fresh basil, garlic, olive oil and my own favorite cheese.
+Nothing tastes better than this recipe full of fresh basil, garlic, olive oil, and my favorite cheese.

-Homemade basil pesto is one of summers greatest gifts.
-Basil is easy to grow and turning it into this delicious pesto couldn’t be easier.
-I like to make enough to freeze so I have a taste of summer during the cold winter months.
+Homemade basil pesto is one of the summer garden’s greatest gifts.
+Basil is simple to grow, and turning it into this delicious pesto couldn’t be easier.
+Freezing pesto is a fast way to store it so you can have a taste of summer during the cold winter months.

-But what do you do when a wonderful friend gives you a trash bag full of garden fresh basil straight from her garden?
+Here is what you do when a wonderful friend gives you a trash bag full of garden-fresh basil straight from her garden.
+Or you may grow a lot yourself!

 the Best Homemade Basil Pesto